TimothyByrd/ChaosHelper/README.md

 `includeInventoryOnForce` (false) will cause items in the character's inventory to be included when a force update command is executed.
 It is useful for when a Keepers of the Trove pack gives you all the gloves you need.

-`clientTxt` and `processName` define where to find the PoE client.txt and the process name for the running game.
-They may need to set to something different if using the steam client.
+`clientTxt` defines where to find the PoE client.txt log file, which the tool uses to track zone changes.
-Especially, if both the steam and stand alone clients are installed.
-(And then there is the Epic client?)
+The tool tries to auto-determine this, but if Path of Exile was installed to a custom folder, or if both the stand alone client and the Steam client are installed, this value may need to be set.
+(The tool will look for the client.txt for the stand alone client, first.)
+The Epic client is not yet supported, and `clientTxt` must be configured for it.

+`processName` defines the process name for the running game.
+The tool tries to auto-determine this, looking for "PathOfExile_x64" for the stand alone client and "PathOfExile_x64Steam" for the Steam client.
+The Epic client is not yet supported, and `processName` must be configured for it.

+The tool simply finds the first matching process.
+To run two copies of Path of Exile while using the tool, run one PoE using the stand alone client and one PoE using the Steam client, and configure `processName` (and `clientTxt`) for the copy you want the tool to go with.

 `stashPageXYWH` ([ 0, 0, 0, 0 ]) specifies the rectangle in the PoE client window where the stash tab grid is.
 It usually auto-determines correctly, but may need to be specified for certain monitors.